 The major European hubs are London Heathrow, Paris Charles de Gaulle, Frankfurt am Maine, Amsterdam Schipol and Madrid Barajas airports.
 Flights from the Middle East are available from Dubai and Doha.

-From Africa and Asia there are routes via both the European and Middle Eastern hubs.
 Those travelling from South America are best to travel via the European hubs, whereas routes from Central America also fly via US hubs.

 Travel to Scotland by ferry